colinator/zerialize/README.md

 );
 ```

+### A note on blobs

+Blobs are stored as 'blobs' in protocols that support this (flex, msgpack).
+Protocols that don't (JSON) store blobs as arrays of ["~b", "base64", "base64-encoded data as a string"]

 ### Working with Tensors (xtensor)

-Zerialize has first-class support for xtensor with zero-copy where possible:
+Zerialize has first-class support for xtensor with zero-copy where possible.

+Tensors (both xtensor and eigen) are stored as arrays of size 3, where the type code is the numpy-compatible primitive type code.
+See include/zerialize/tensor/utils.hpp.

+    [type code, [dimension 1 size, dimension 2 size, etc], blob]

 ```cpp
 #include <zerialize/tensor/xtensor.hpp>